Kaldei/KCN/content/_index.md

     </header>
     <div class="entry-content">
       <p >
-        Notes for the different stages of an attack, they're sorted kinda like the "Cyber Kill Chain":</br>
+        Notes for the different stages of an attack.
+They're sorted kinda like the "Cyber Kill Chain":</br>
         Enumeration, Vulnerability Assessment, Gaining Access, Foothold, and Privilege Escalation.
       </p>
     </div>